Cyber Rezilyens: The Forward-Reverse Perils of Cybersecurity

 Back up corporate data so that nothing would be lost if the hacker outsmarted you.

 Leverage multifactor authentication to access all corporate accounts.

 Augment the tools that monitor threats so they will receive alerts more frequently about attempted intrusions.

 It’s a big effort for any company that suffers an attack.
 It is far more effective to invest in detection and prevention than remediation.

-Award Winning Entrepreneur, C-Suite advisor with unparalleled knowledge and experience in artificial intelligence, cloud, cybersecurity and technology driven business model innovation.
+Award Winning Entrepreneur, Member of the Forbes Technology Council, C-Suite advisor with unparalleled knowledge and experience in artificial intelligence, cloud, cybersecurity, and technology driven business model innovation.